garbagecrust/Cisco-B0ss/README.md

   connect via telnet or console

-  press Ctrl + Alt + 1
+  press Ctrl + Alt + 1 to trigger the script

-  Please for the love of %DEITY% keep the Putty of CMD window selected
+  Please for the love of %DEITY% keep the Putty or CMD window selected.
+The last thing you want is a rogue macro...

   When done, the router will reboot.
 Usually takes around 30-40 seconds